 - Gestational age greater than 36 weeks

-- pH is less than 7 or base deficit is 16 or greater in umbilical cord arterial blood
+- Their pH is less than 7, or base deficit is 16 or greater in umbilical cord arterial blood

-- An sudden event during labor such as non-reassuring fetal heart tones (late or variable decelerations) umbilical cord prolapse or rupture, uterine rupture, maternal trauma, hemorrhage or cardio-respiratory arrest AND either a 10 minute Apgar score of 5 or less or assisted ventilation (baby is on a breathing machine or is being bagged) at birth that lasts 10 minutes or more
+- OR assisted ventilation (baby is on a breathing machine or is being bagged) at birth that lasts 10 minutes or more

 - Evidence of seizures or neonatal encephalopathy (global brain injury) by a standard neurological exam

-Some hospitals use criteria such as the following from the American Academy of Pediatrics in Virginia:
+Some hospitals use criteria such as the following from the American Academy of Pediatrics in Virginia (3):

-A. Infants >35 weeks gestation with ONE of the following:
+- Infants greater than 35 weeks gestation with ONE of the following:

-- Apgar score of < 5 at 10 minutes after birth
+- Apgar score of less than 5 at 10 minutes after birth

 - Continued need for resuscitation, including endotracheal or mask ventilation, at 10 minutes after birth